 For those who have seen the film Jurassic Park, you might remember a scene with the amber stone and the prehistoric mosquito preserved inside.
-This is in fact based on a real fossil tree resin can be found in the Amber Museum in Puerto Plata in the Dominican Republic.
-The Dominican Republic is home to two unique stones, described as endemic and can not be found anywhere else in the world, the dominican amber and larimar.
-Another lesser known fact about the Dominican Republic is that it is the only country in the world that used the icon of a bible as part of their flag.
-The flag was first used on November 6, 1844 the flag of the Dominican Republic, it is actually one of the oldest flags in the world with origins in the Haitian flag going back to the 19th century.
+This is in fact based on a real fossil tree resin that can be found in the Amber Museum in Puerto Plata in the Dominican Republic.
+The Dominican Republic is home to two unique stones, described as endemic and can not be found anywhere else in the world, the Dominican amber and larimar.
+Another lesser-known fact about the Dominican Republic is that it is the only country in the world that used the icon of a bible as part of its flag.
+The flag was first used on November 6, 1844, the flag of the Dominican Republic, it is actually one of the oldest flags in the world with origins in the Haitian flag going back to the 19th century.

 Tourism is a growing industry and there is a growing demand for English – with tourism comes a need for English.
 You can look for opportunities in schools, language schools and universities with English programmes.
 Most positions will be located in Santo Domingo and Santiago.